v1ct0r-byte/PQC-in-Maude/README.md

 The repository is divided in three main folders, one for each of the specified KEMs.
 Each folder stores two kinds of files: one `txt` file and four `maude` files.
 The `txt` file contains basic information and a series of notations on the specified KEM.
 The `maude` files are:

-- `KEM.maude`: Containts the full specification using the framework.
+- `KEM.maude`: Contains the full specification using the framework.
 - `KEM-PREDS` & `KEM-CHECK`: Contain the necessary modules to perform model checking with Maude.
 - `KEM-test.maude`: Stores a series of commands to (i) perform invariant analysis through the `search` command and (ii) verify three properties with the LTL Model Checker.

-where `KEM` is either `kyber`, `bike` or `cm` repsectively for each of the selected protocols.
+where `KEM` is either `kyber`, `bike` or `cm` respectively for each of the selected protocols.

 ## Reproduction of experiments

 In order to perform invariant analysis and model checking one has to:

 1. Have Maude 3.3 installed.
-It can be downloaded from the oficial [download](http://maude.cs.illinois.edu/w/index.php/Maude_download_and_installation) page.
+It can be downloaded from the official [download](http://maude.cs.illinois.edu/w/index.php/Maude_download_and_installation) page.
 2. Download [this](https://github.com/v1ct0r-byte/PQC-in-Maude) repository and extract the contents.
 3. Open a terminal in the parent folder of the downloaded repository.
 4. Start Maude by following the [instructions](https://maude.lcc.uma.es/maude-manual/maude-manualch2.html#x13-220002.2).
 Maude can be initiated by running the `./maude.darwin64`